GLUE: Coordinating Pre-Trained Generative Models for System-Level Design: Results

 \subsection{Benchmarking}

 \paragraph{Experiment Details}{\ac{GLUE} is assessed using 10 seeds and 1000 uniform $\zeta$ samples per seed.
 We report $P5/P95$ percentiles across the resulting 10k designs.
 Feasibility is reported for the mean, best, and worst seed out of 10.
-Figure~\ref{fig:opt_vs_diversity_case_1_b} reports a single condition set (case~1, see~\ref{ap:aircraft_cases}) For a high-level cross-case comparison, see \ref{ap:benchmarking_all_cases}.
-Since \ac{TuRBO}-\ac{iGD} retains only its best designs, we score it on its top 1\% performers for fairness. \ac{DD}-\ac{GLUE} variants use the full training set to maximize constraint satisfaction. \ac{MDD-GAN} is the only exception, as it reaches best feasibility at 80\% (see Figure \ref{fig:opt_vs_compute_case_1_b}).
+Figure~\ref{fig:opt_vs_diversity_case_1_b} shows a single condition set (case~1, see~\ref{ap:aircraft_cases}).
+For a high-level cross-case comparison, see~\ref{ap:benchmarking_all_cases}.
+Since \ac{TuRBO}-\ac{iGD} retains its 200 best designs per run, we score it on its top 1\% for fairness. \ac{DD}-\ac{GLUE} variants use the full training set to maximize constraint satisfaction. \acs{MDD-GAN} is the only exception, as it reaches best feasibility at 80\% (see Fig.~\ref{fig:opt_vs_compute_case_1_b}).
 We suspect this may result from the interplay between augmentation hyperparameters ($\sigma_{aug}$ and $N$, see~\ref{ap:ddjm}) and dataset structure, which together determine the positive-to-negative data ratio. }

-\paragraph{Findings}{As seen in Figure~\ref{fig:opt_vs_diversity_case_1_b}, \ac{TuRBO}-\ac{iGD} underperforms in optimality on this high-dimensional, tightly constrained setting due to the fundamental shortcomings of \ac{BO}. \ac{ALM}-\ac{GD} can find strong designs but is sensitive to local minima, as indicated by the high objective variance across \(\sim\)70k runs and low \ac{DPP} score, which implies high diversity.
-On the other hand, \ac{DF}-\ac{GLUE} with $\lDPP=0$ \textit{robustly collapses to the global optimum} and achieves near-perfect feasibility.
+\paragraph{Findings}{As a baseline, \ac{ALM}-\ac{GD} can find strong designs but is sensitive to local minima, as indicated by the high objective variance across \(\sim\)70k runs and low \ac{DPP} score, which implies high diversity.
+As seen in Figure~\ref{fig:opt_vs_diversity_case_1_b}, \ac{TuRBO}-\ac{iGD} achieves poor optimality on this high-dimensional, tightly constrained setting due to the fundamental shortcomings of \ac{BO}.
+On the other hand, \ac{DF}-\ac{GLUE} with $\lDPP=0$ consistently converges to the best observed optimum across seeds and achieves near-perfect feasibility.
 Sweeping $\lDPP$ and $\lperf$ (see table in Figure~\ref{fig:opt_vs_diversity_case_1_b}) traces a Pareto front indicating the trade-off between diversity on one hand and optimality and feasibility on the other.
 At equal diversity, \ac{DF}-\ac{GLUE} is near-optimizer-feasible and exceeds all data-driven feasibility.
 The \ac{DD}-\ac{GLUE} variants roughly replicate optimality and diversity of the underlying \ac{ALM}-\ac{GD} data, which is to be expected.
-Among the data-driven models, \ac{DDPM} is strongest in feasibility, achieving similar feasibility to \ac{DF}-\ac{GLUE}.
-However, the \ac{DDPM} achieves this at significantly higher computational cost than \ac{DF}-\ac{GLUE}, as detailed in the next section.}
+Among the data-driven models, \acs{DDPM} is strongest in feasibility, achieving similar feasibility to \ac{DF}-\ac{GLUE}.
+However, the \acs{DDPM} achieves this at significantly higher computational cost than \ac{DF}-\ac{GLUE}, as detailed in the next section.}